browserengineering/book/book/forms.md

 Third, we need to find the form containing our button.
 That can happen inside `submit_form`:[^3]

-[^3]: Fun fact: HTML standardizes the `form` attribute for input
+[^3]: Fun fact: HTML standardizes the `form` attribute for _input
-    elements, which in principle allows an input element to be outside the form it is supposed to be submitted with.
+    elements_, which in principle allows an input element to be outside the form it is supposed to be submitted with.
 But no browser implements that.

 ``` {.python}
 def submit_form(self, elt):